 At the end of the days I, Nebuchadnezzar, lifted my eyes to heaven, and my reason returned to me, and I blessed the Most High, and praised and honored him who lives forever, for his dominion is an everlasting dominion, and his kingdom endures from generation to generation; all the inhabitants of the earth are accounted as nothing, and he does according to his will among the host of heaven and among the inhabitants of the earth; and none can stay his hand or say to him, “What have you done?”
 (Dan.
 4:34-35)

-This November, we are tasked with choosing a president between 1.) a man who (as a Mormon) believes that another gospel was sent from heaven after the Last Will and Testament of Christ (cf. Gal.
-1:8-9; Heb.
-1:1-2; Jude 1:3), and 2.) a man who has proven hostile to the unborn, hostile to God’s definition of marriage, and hostile to religious freedom.
+This November, we are tasked with choosing a president between 1.) a man who is an unapologetic adulterer and is on record as saying he has never considered it necessary to ask God for forgiveness, and 2.) a woman who has proven hostile to the unborn, hostile to God’s definition of marriage, and hostile to religious freedom.
 As I see them, neither of these choices is ideal.
-But God will use either to gain glory for himself, just as he did with pharaoh.
+But God will use either to gain glory for himself, just as he did with Pharaoh.